San Diego Outdoor Kitchen Permits (2026): Gas, Electrical, Venting & Inspections

 Do I need a hood if my kitchen is under a pergola?

 Often recommended and sometimes required depending on appliance BTUs, proximity to combustibles, and manufacturer instructions.
-If a powered hood is specified, it’s a Mechanical permit item—include hood cuts, capture/CFM, mounting height, and duct termination details.
+If a powered hood is specified, it is a Mechanical permit item.
+Include hood cuts, capture/CFM, mounting height, and duct termination details in the submittal.

-Design 1–2 weeks, permits ~2–4 weeks, and 3–10 days of fieldwork with gas/electrical inspections.
-Overlays or complex hoods can add time.
+Design 1 to 2 weeks, permits roughly 2 to 4 weeks, and 3 to 10 days of fieldwork with gas/electrical inspections.
+Overlays (Coastal, Historic) or complex hoods can add time.
+When the kitchen is part of a larger outdoor remodel, it fits into the phased build schedule.